-J. The Immediate and Irreparable Harm to Harvard
+O. The Immediate and Irreparable Harm to Harvard

-157. The government's unlawful revocation of Harvard's longstanding SEVP status is already causing the University immediate and irreparable harm and will lead to a cascade of negative consequences affecting Harvard and its community.

-158. First, the government's actions seriously and immediately disrupt the University's ongoing, day-to-day operations.
+- 212. The government's unlawful revocation of Harvard's longstanding SEVP status, the President's Proclamation, and the overall campaign by this Administration targeting Harvard and its international students are causing the University immediate and irreparable harm and will lead to a cascade of additional negative consequences affecting Harvard and its community. - First, the government's actions seriously and immediately disrupt the University's 213. ongoing, day-to-day operations.
 International students play vital roles on campus, including as instructors, academic and residential advisors, lab managers, and medical providers.
-Eliminating the population of F-1 and J-1 students fulfilling these functions will halt important research, hamper the educational experience for students left without teachers or advisors, and deprive the community of medical care.
+Eliminating the population of F-1 students and J-1 students and scholars fulfilling these functions will halt important research, hamper the educational experience for students left without teachers or advisors, and deprive the community of medical care.
 This is particularly true in the STEM fields, where international students contribute significantly to Harvard's critical research enterprise.
 The sudden inability to maintain these students' enrollment jeopardizes ongoing research projects, damages Harvard's reputation as a world-class research institution, and deprives our nation of the benefits of these vital research projects.